Lymphomas are cancers of the lymphatic system. The lymphatic system drains excess fluid from tissues. It also helps protect against infections.

 Bone Marrow Transplantation

-A patient may use their own bone marrow.
-Their bone marrow is removed, treated, and frozen.
+You may be able to use your own bone marrow.
+Bone marrow is removed, treated, and frozen.
 Large doses of chemotherapy and/or radiation therapy are then applied to kill the cancer cells.
 After treatment, the bone marrow is replaced via a vein.

 Marrow may also be donated by a healthy person.

 Stem cells are immature cells that produce blood cells.
 They are removed from circulating blood before chemotherapy or radiation treatment.
 These cells are then replaced after treatment.
 The cells can then develop new, healthy cells.